mathispink/TeachingTensorflow/README.md

 # TeachingTensorflow
-Some of the teaching materials will be available through this repository.
+Some of my teaching materials will be available through this repository.